found a new home!

 for one too.
 Find a pet to adopt.

-I am already spayed, housetrained, purebred, up to date with shots, not good with kids, and good with dogs.
+I am already neutered, purebred, a special needs pet, up to date with shots, not good with kids, and good with dogs.

 We never place dogs in homes reliant on electric or invisible fencing to contain pets.
 Fencing of this type may or may not keep a dog in the yard, nor does this type of fencing protect pets from predators, free roaming dogs, or people who may enter the yard.
 Should there be a power outage, the fence would be rendered useless.
 If a pet were to panic and run through the barrier and take an electrical jolt from the fence, that pet would not be inclined to return home, and could be lost forever.